riyanah/LeetCodeTracker/README.md

 React Native Calendars for the calendar component.
 Expo for providing an easy-to-use development platform for React Native.
 LeetCode API by Faisal Shohag for the submission data API.
+Hevy to serve as inspiration for the calendar design.